iomatters/bequant/README.md

 - make

 ## Customization
-You may want to use your own PostgreSQL setup, if that is the case, modify pg_dump.sql to specify user and password, also modify both collector/config.toml and endpoint/config.toml respectivlly to reflect the changes.
+You may want to use your own PostgreSQL setup, if that is the case, modify pg_dump.sql to use alternative database user and password, also modify both collector/config.toml and endpoint/config.toml respectivlly to reflect the changes.

 Otherwise, use the defaults.